ArcGIS Online

 Map in a minute: Map volcanic activity using ArcGIS Online and ArcGIS Living Atlas

-Some capabilities detailed here are currently only supported in Map Viewer Classic.
+Note: Some tools and capabilities detailed here are currently only available in Map Viewer Classic.
 These will be available in a future release of Map Viewer.

 Make a map of volcanic activity

-Step 1 — Sign in to your ArcGIS account and open Map Viewer Classic.
-Note that some functionality used in these steps is not yet supported in the new Map Viewer.
+Step 1 — Sign in to your ArcGIS account and open Map Viewer Classic (some functionality used in these steps is not yet supported in Map Viewer).

 Search